taylorjg/DlxLib/README.md

 ## TODO

 * Make DlxLib available as a NuGet package ?
 * Add events and raise them as the algorithm progresses ?
 This would allow the calling program to visualise the progress in a GUI ?
-It could also harvest solutions as they are found rather than waiting to receive them all together at the end of the algorithm.
+It could also harvest solutions as they are found rather than waiting to receive them all together at the end of the algorithm. (<font color="red">WORK IN PROGRESS</font>)
     * Add a WPF demo program showing this all working ?
 Perhaps solving a pentomino puzzle.

 ## DlxLib (C#)